 Owner Carry/seller Financing Transaction

-In an Owner Carry/seller Financing Transaction, the seller of the property takes the place of a traditional lender and instead of receiving the full amount of the proceeds due to the seller under the transaction receives a note or promise to pay from the buyer. sellers in Owner Carry/seller Financing transactions often also receive at least some portion of the proceeds in cash paid by the buyer as a down payment.
-The terms of the note in an Owner Carry/seller Financing transaction can vary greatly, depending on whatever terms are negotiated between the buyer and seller.
-In addition to the note, a buyer will sign a deed of trust giving the seller the right to foreclose on the property in the event the buyer defaults under the loan.
-This gives a seller in an Owner Carry/seller Financing transaction the same type of security a traditional lender has in an ordinary loan transaction.
-Texas has enacted several laws which could potentially impact the seller in an Owner Carry/seller Financing transaction, so be sure to consult an attorney prior to finalizing such a sale.
+In an Owner Carry/Seller Financing Transaction, the seller of the property takes the place of a traditional lender and instead of receiving the full amount of the proceeds due to the seller under the transaction receives a note or promise to pay from the buyer.
+Sellers in Owner Carry/Seller Financing transactions often also receive at least some portion of the proceeds in cash paid by the buyer as a down payment.
+The terms of the note in an Owner Carry/Seller Financing transaction can vary greatly depending on whatever terms are negotiated between the buyer and seller.
+In addition to the note, a buyer will sign a deed of trust giving the seller the right to foreclose on the property if the buyer defaults under the loan.
+This gives a seller in an Owner Carry/Seller Financing transaction the same type of security a traditional lender has in an ordinary loan transaction.
+Texas has enacted several laws that could potentially impact the seller in an Owner Carry/Seller Financing transaction so be sure to consult an attorney prior to finalizing such a sale.